ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Metrics**

 - Added leveldb metrics
-- Added process and golang metrics for the avalanchego binary
+- Added process and Golang metrics for the avalanchego binary
 - Added available disk space health check
   - Ensured that the disk space will not be fully utilized by shutting down the node if there is a critically low amount of free space remaining